Objectives and Key Reseults or OKRs. OKRs are about an organization's ability to manage the business of today

 • Driving decision-making down in the organization by describing the endgame and allowing each individual to discern how they can contribute

-To effectively implement OKRs, it needs to be done in collaboration with the organization’s leadership, human resources, and other potential stakeholders such as strategy, portfolio ops, functional reporting teams, and others.
-The value an organization receives from OKRs is directly proportional to the level of organizational adoption and engagement.
-The more integration points for OKRs, more an organization’s teams will use the same lexicon to talk about value.
-This enables productive prioritization and funding conversations throughout the organization and has downstream effects on client satisfaction, agility, and throughput.
+To effectively implement OKRs, collaboration with the organization's leadership, human resources, and key stakeholders such as strategy, portfolio operations, and functional reporting teams is essential.
+The value derived from OKRs is directly proportional to the level of organizational adoption and engagement.
+Increased integration of OKRs ensures that teams use a common lexicon to discuss value, facilitating productive prioritization and funding conversations.
+This, in turn, positively impacts client satisfaction, agility, and throughput.

 Connections of OKRs into the Scaled Agile Framework